TNOCS/catalogue/README.md

 # Exporting your application

 I've had some difficulty in getting everything ready for deployment.
+Only later, I've found this [blog post](http://ilikekillnerds.com/2016/02/the-definitive-guide-to-bundling-exporting-in-aurelia/), which includes a lot of tips.
 In Aurelia, this is called exporting, and all you need to do is:

 ```gulp export```